 The Process & Timeline

 The process of updating the Design Review Guidelines is scheduled to be completed by August 2017.
 At that point, the City will have a fully revised document in a digital format.
 A consultant team, consisting of Jo Ramsay Leimenstoll, of Ramsey Leimenstoll, Architect, and Heather Wagner Slane, of hmw Preservation, were selected to complete the new design review guidelines.

 There will be several opportunities for the community to provide feedback throughout the process.
 The initial public meeting on the project was held on February 8, 2017 at the High Point Library.
 A Design Review Guidelines Task Force has also met monthly with the consultant team to provide feedback and direction on the Design Review Guidelines.

-A completed draft of the updated Design Review Guidelines will be presented at a community meeting on Thursday, June 15, 2017 at 5:30 p.m. at the Roy B. Culler, Jr. Senior Center, located at 600 N. Hamilton St. This meeting will offer residents of the city's three historic districts, Johnson Street, Sherrod Park, West High Avenue, as well as other members of the community, an opportunity to view the completed draft (available to view or download below) of the updated Design Review Guidelines.
-The meeting will also provide an opportunity to learn more about the update process, ask questions and share concerns.
+A completed draft of the updated Design Review Guidelines was presented at a community meeting on June 15, 2017 at the Roy B. Culler, Jr. Senior Center.
+This meeting offered residents of the city's three historic districts, Johnson Street, Sherrod Park, West High Avenue, as well as other members of the community, an opportunity to view the completed draft (available to view or download below) of the updated Design Review Guidelines.
+The meeting also provided an opportunity to learn more about the update process, ask questions and share concerns.
 Community involvement is essential in ensuring that the new design review guidelines are tailored to the specific needs of the City of High Point.